chrishumboldt/Rocket-Tools/README.md

 # Rocket Tools
-The Rocket Tools library is a lightweight set of Javascript methods that facilitate quicker and easier development.
+The Rocket Tools library is a lightweight (16 KB) set of Javascript methods that facilitate quicker and easier development.

 * [Getting Started](#getting-started)
 * [Getting Started With NPM](#getting-started-with-npm)